The nature of unconditional trust

 The aspects of our inner Life that the last three methods address are:

-- Tong Yuan, Method 7: our Heart (we can think of this as the spiritual heart as opposed to exclusively the organ of the heart).
+- Method 7, Tong Yuan: our Heart (we can think of this as the spiritual Heart as opposed to exclusively the organ of the heart).

-- Ming Yuan, Method 9: the Awareness of our True Self.
+- Method 9, Ming Yuan: the Awareness that arises from our True Self.

-In the seventh method which cultivates the Heart, called Tong Yuan, we are taught about five fundamental, unconditional qualities of a human heart: Trust, Openness, Love, Gratitude, and lastly, True Respect and Reverence (an all-encompassing word: Gongjing).
-These qualities are largely undeveloped in most modern humans for a variety of reasons, some of which are obvious.
+In the seventh method which cultivates what may be called ‘the spiritual Heart’, we learn about five fundamental, unconditional qualities of a human heart: Trust, Openness, Love, Gratitude, and Gongjing (True Respect, Reverence, Humility).
+These qualities are deeply underdeveloped in most humans for a variety of reasons, and some question if they are even present at all.

 It was in my exploration and practice of these five fundamental Heart qualities, called the Wu Xin, that some clarity arose around the often problematic one of unconditional Trust.
 I mean, who truthfully in this modern world can wrap their head around the idea of walking around with unconditional Trust effulging from their heart?
 It seems daft.
 And so, three adjectives arose that could be placed before the noun “Trust” to tease out a better understanding.
 There are many more, but these provided some helpful insights for me: